dadur604/dadur604/README.md

 ### About Me:
 - 🎓 I'm currently a Computer Science student ('23) at UCLA.
-- 🖥️ I love programming and experimenting with the newest technologies.
+- 🖥️ I love programming and experimenting with the newest technologies!
 - 🎸 I also love music, and play the guitar!
 View my [last.fm](https://last.fm/user/dadur604)!